Duvey314/predicting-credit-risk/README.md

 ### Logistic Regression Summary

-RandomOverSampler - Using the Naive Random Oversampling method we started model with 51,366 low risk and high risk target values.
+Random Oversampler - Using the Naive Random Oversampling method we started model with 51,366 low risk and high risk target values.
 This value is two orders of magnitude larger than our original value of high risk targets of 347.
 This resampled dataset resulted in a balanced acuracy score of 0.65, an average precicion of 0.99, and an average recall of 0.57.

 SMOTE - Using the SMOTE Oversampling method we started model with 246 low risk and high risk target values.
 This resampled dataset resulted in a balanced acuracy score of 0.55, an average precicion of 0.99, and an average recall of 0.41.

 Undersample - Using the SMOTEENN algorithm we started model with 51,366 low risk and high risk target values.
-This resampled dataset resulted in a balanced acuracy score of 0.65, an average precicion of 0.99 and an average recall of 0.57.
+This resampled dataset resulted in a balanced acuracy score of 0.65, an average precicion of 0.99, and an average recall of 0.57.

 SMOTEENN - Using the SMOTEENN algorithm we started model with 68,460 low risk and 62,011 high risk target values.
-This resampled dataset resulted in a balanced acuracy score of 0.65, an average precicion of 0.99 and an average recall of 0.58.
+This resampled dataset resulted in a balanced acuracy score of 0.65, an average precicion of 0.99, and an average recall of 0.58.

 Each method of resampling the data has a use case but not every method works for every case.
 The method of evaluation depends on the situation.
 Since we a trying to find high risk customers, the most important predictor is the recall score of the model.
 In this the naive random oversampler method is the best choice.
 It has an average recal score of 0.57 but a recall value of 0.73 for the high risk customers.
 The other methods had values of 0.63(SMOTE), 0.68(Undersampling), and 0.72(SMOTEENN).
 This value along with the accurracy score of 0.65 make it the best candidate for this situation.